 The two most common types are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis affects the smooth cartilage lining of joints, making movement painful and stiff.
 This often appears as we get older and can affect the knees, hands, back or hips.
 Managing weight is important for protecting your cartilage.

 Rheumatoid arthritis is an auto-immune condition in which joints are targeted, resulting in inflammation, pain and swelling.
 This often occurs in the joints of hands or feet and is more common in women than men.

 Some of the symptoms of arthritis could be reduced by altering your diet.
 Eating healthy can also help to support your joints, by maintaining bone and supporting muscle strength.
-The RYH guide for arthritis is designed to incorporate healthy food choices to help you manage your condition.
+The RYH recipes for arthritis is designed to incorporate healthy food choices to help you manage your condition.
 This includes: